-New head of research unit at the Helmholtz Institute Erlangen-Nürnberg
+New head of research department at the Helmholtz Institute Erlangen-Nürnberg

-Prof. Dr. Marcus Bär – new head of HI ERN´s research unit "X-ray spectroscopy at interfaces of thin films".
+Prof. Dr.-Ing.
+Marcus Bär – new head of HI ERN´s research unit "X-ray spectroscopy at interfaces of thin films".

 Copyright: Adlershof Journal